odesey/MovieGrabber/README.md

   * Add a method to print all the movies in the database
   * Add a method to search for all the movies in the database.
   * Amend the program any way you see fit.
+* When you're done, send me a pull request